mbakhoff/htmlbasic8/readme.md

 You must specify the *consumer key*, *consumer secret* and the *callback url* to the `ServiceBuilder`.
 The first two are already in *application.properties*.
 It's recommended to also add the *callback url* to *application.properties*.
-When you start the forum app on a public server, then it's address is not localhost and the server admin can update the *callback url* without recompiling the forum code.
+When you start the forum app on a public server, then it's address is not localhost and the server admin can update the *callback url* in the properties file without recompiling the forum code.
 Recall that you can dependency inject the `Environment` object for accessing the properties.

 The `getRequestToken()` method will send a request to Tumblr and return a new unauthorized *request token*.
-As with *consumer key*, the *request token* has a companion *request token secret*, both contained in the `OAuth1RequestToken` object.
+As with *consumer key*, the *request token* has a companion *request token secret*.
+Both are contained in the `OAuth1RequestToken` object.
 You must store these values for later usage (use a cookie, the database or store them directly in the controller).

 The next step is to redirect the user to Tumblr, so that he/she can grant us access.